numoonchld/numoonchld.github.io/_drafts/learning-to-learn-procrastination-and-memory.md

   - only pain avoidance is focussed on
   - while pain avoidance is fine and dandy and helps reduce hospital bills, it is counter to being able to learn new things

+***

+## habits

+- habits are built in energy savers
+- it helps automate tasks so newer or more relevant taks can be focussed on
+- but habits also create zombies
+- it is useful to be aware of the purpose of the habitual zombies created in the brain
+- at any given point in time, there is a superpositon of serveral zombies active with in you